Thalia Archibald

 - Teaching assistant for CS 630 Programming Language System Models (graduate-level), CS 430 Software Foundations (formalized software in Coq), CS 236 Discrete Mathematics (C++), and CS 235 Data Structures (C++).

-- Achieved CEFR C1 “advanced” level proficiency in German.
+- Achieved CEFR C1 “advanced” proficiency in German.

 - Won honorable mention at the 2023 YHack for my compiler.